awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-record-contents.md

 **Optional:** False

 **`errorCode`**
 The AWS service error if the request returns an error\.
+For an example that shows this field, see [Error Code and Message Log Example](cloudtrail-log-file-examples.md#error-code-and-error-message)\.
+This field has a maximum size of 1 KB; content exceeding that limit is truncated\.
 **Since:** 1\.0
 **Optional:** True

 **`errorMessage`**
 If the request returns an error, the description of the error\.
 This message includes messages for authorization failures\.
 CloudTrail captures the message logged by the service in its exception handling\.
 For an example, see [Error Code and Message Log Example](cloudtrail-log-file-examples.md#error-code-and-error-message)\.
+This field has a maximum size of 1 KB; content exceeding that limit is truncated\.
 Some AWS services provide the `errorCode` and `errorMessage` as top\-level fields in the event\.
 Other AWS services provide error information as part of `responseElements`\.
 **Since:** 1\.0
 **Optional:** True

 **`requestParameters`**
 The parameters, if any, that were sent with the request\.
 These parameters are documented in the API reference documentation for the appropriate AWS service\.
+This field has a maximum size of 100 KB; content exceeding that limit is truncated\.
 **Since:** 1\.0
 **Optional:** False

 **`responseElements`**
 The response element for actions that make changes \(create, update, or delete actions\)\.
 If an action does not change state \(for example, a request to get or list objects\), this element is omitted\.
 These actions are documented in the API reference documentation for the appropriate AWS service\.
+This field has a maximum size of 100 KB; content exceeding that limit is truncated\.
+The `responseElements` value is useful to help you trace a request with AWS Support\.
+Both `x-amz-request-id` and `x-amz-id-2` contain information that helps you trace a request with AWS Support\.
+These values are the same as those that the service returns in the response to the request that initiates the events, so you can use them to match the event to the request\.
 **Since:** 1\.0
 **Optional:** False

  **`additionalEventData`**
 Additional data about the event that was not part of the request or response\.
+This field has a maximum size of 28 KB; content exceeding that limit is truncated\.
 Support for this field begins with `eventVersion` `1.00`\.
 **Since:** 1\.0
 **Optional:** True

 **`requestID`**
 The value that identifies the request\.
 The service being called generates this value\.
+This field has a maximum size of 1 KB; content exceeding that limit is truncated\.
 Support for this field begins with `eventVersion` `1.01`\.
 **Since:** 1\.01
 **Optional:** False